Diane Keaton: 2017–2024: Later film roles, fashion ventures, and music debut

-In 2022, Keaton played the older version of a 30-year-old woman (Elizabeth Lail) who transforms into her 70-year-old self.
+In 2022's Mack & Rita, Keaton played the older version of a 30-year-old woman (Elizabeth Lail) who transforms into her 70-year-old self.
 The film was released to negative reviews from critics and earned Keaton her second Golden Raspberry Award nomination in the Worst Actress category.
 Also in 2022, she released the photography‑book Saved and collaborated on a textile collection with high‑end textiles brand S. Harris on a collection of over 50 fabrics, called Elements by Diane Keaton.
 In 2023, Keaton starred opposite Richard Gere, Susan Sarandon, and William H. Macy in Michael Jacobs's directorial debut Maybe I Do.
 A romantic comedy about a couple whose plans for marriage are upended when they discover their parents are entangled in affairs with one another, it was released to moderate reviews form critics, who called the film a "subpar rom-com."
 Also in 2023, Keaton reteamed with Fonda, Bergen, and Steenburgen on the sequel film Book Club: The Next Chapter, which follows the quartet reuniting for a trip to Italy.
 Released to similar critical reception, the film performed below expectations, grossing only a third of its predecessor.

-In 2024, co-starred with Patricia Hodge and Lulu in the British body-change comedy film Arthur's Whisky about three friends that drink a secret elixir that reverses aging.
+In 2024, she co-starred with Patricia Hodge and Lulu in the British body-change comedy film Arthur's Whisky about three friends that drink a secret elixir that reverses aging.
 The project earned positive reviews from critics, who noted that the cast felt "random" but had "pleasant chemistry."
-Also that year, Keaton authored and released a fashion book titled Fashion First, reflecting on her style and career, and collaborated with home décor brand Hudson Grace on a major home‑decor collection, releasing over 100 pieces in August.
+Also in the same year, Keaton wrote and published a fashion book titled Fashion First, reflecting on her style and career.
+She collaborated with home décor brand Hudson Grace on a major home‑decor collection, releasing over 100 pieces in August.
 Keaton's final appearance was in the 2024 comedy film Summer Camp about three lifelong friends who reunite at a summer‑camp reunion.
 Written and directed by Castille Landon and co-starring Kathy Bates and Alfre Woodard, the film received largely negative reviews from critics.
-In November 2024, Keaton released her first-ever solo single, the Christmas song "First Christmas," written by Carole Bayer Sager and Jonas Myrin, through Duva Music.
+In November 2024, Keaton released her first-ever solo single, the Christmas song "First Christmas", written by Carole Bayer Sager and Jonas Myrin, through Duva Music.